 Joe Wade retained as running backs coach; Cameron Norcross and Ron Antoine named assistant coaches

-Ron Antoine is in his second season as the wide receivers coach for the Bulldogs.
+Ron Antoine enters his third season as the outside wide receivers coach for the Bulldogs in their up-tempo spread offense.
 He was hired on Jan.
 4, 2012.

 Antoine joined the Bulldog staff after spending the 2010 and 2011 seasons as the wide receivers coach at South Alabama.
 There he guided Courtney Smith, who set Jaguar single-season receiving records and became the first player in school history to be invited to the Senior Bowl.